Air Fryer Recipe

 Method

 4. Preheat your air fryer to 180°C (356°F).
-Lightly spray the basket with cooking spray or grease with a small amount of oil.
+Lightly spray the basket with cooking spray or grease it with a small amount of oil.

 Why this works in an air fryer